zeroecco/boundless/documentation/site/pages/deployments.md

 ## Contracts

-The Boundless Market's contracts are deployed only on [Sepolia](#sepolia) so far, with more to be determined.
+The Boundless Market's contracts are deployed only on Ethereum Sepolia so far, with more to be determined.

 :::warning[Sepolia Testnet]
 There is no versioning presently, and these addresses may change at any time!